Kendari: Islamic period

 Islam has been present in the kingdom since the early 15th century, especially after the foundation of the neighbouring Sultanate of Buton, just south of Konawe, brought by Buginese merchants from Makassar who mostly settled in coastal regions, and through trade.
 The kingdom officially embraced Islam during the reign of King Lakidende (1724–1786), who had embraced Islam after traveling around Western parts of Sulawesi and studying Islam in the Bone kingdom around today's South Sulawesi.
 During his reign, the kingdom banned things that were considered un-Islamic, such as eating pork.
 He promoted the construction of mosques in each village, and marriage in accordance with Islamic tradition.
 The kingdom's governance structure did not change significantly, and many animist traditions were incorporated with Islamic beliefs by the people.
 The Kalo Sara symbol was interpreted in accordance with Islamic beliefs instead of being abandoned altogether.
 During this period, Konawe became a multicultural society, with merchants from Java, Makassar, and Maluku settling on the island.

 Colonial period

 In 1828, the governor of the Dutch East Indies tasked a sailor named Jacques Nicholas Vosmaer with mapping the eastern coast of Sulawesi to find a suitable location for a trading post.
-The first detailed map of Kendari Bay, named Vosmaer Bay in his honor, was published in May 1831.
+The first detailed map of Kendari Bay, renamed Vosmaer Bay in his honor, was published in May 1831.